-Have the furnace checked by a St. Louis HVAC company annually, if possible, prior to the start of winter.
+Have the furnace checked by a St. Louis HVAC company annually, if possible, before the start of winter.
 Thoroughly inspecting the furnace ensures the safety of your home and that the HVAC components are in good working condition.
-All of the components, including the filtration and air distributions systems, along with the gas burners should be cleaned and fine-tuned by a HVAC technician to ensure optimal performance.
+All parts, including the filtration and air distributions systems, along with the gas burners should be cleaned and fine-tuned by an HVAC technician to ensure optimal performance.
 Homeowners should also refer to the operating manual to check the kind of filter used in the furnace and when it should be replaced.

 Upgrade the Thermostat

 Replace a manually-adjustable thermostat with a programmable one.
-Programmable thermostats ensure that the equipment only operates whenever necessary and turns off automatically when it is not required.
-A number of programmable thermostats are available in the market.
+Programmable thermostats ensure that the equipment only operates whenever necessary and automatically turns off when required.
+Several programmable thermostats are available in the market.
 Look for a model that is simple to install and program.
-If your already have a programmable thermostat on your furnace, check the device regularly and make sure it is programmed according to the schedule of your family.
+If you already have a programmable thermostat on your furnace, check the device regularly and make sure it is programmed according to your family’s schedule.

 Plug Any Holes

-Energy Star revealed that standard HVAC systems normally lose around 20 percent of air through leaks.
-Seal all leaks in the ductwork of the furnace, from the air handler up to the outlet registers.
+Energy Star revealed that standard HVAC systems typically lose around 20 percent of air through leaks.
+Seal all leaks in the furnace ductwork from the air handler up to the outlet registers.
 Duct tape may not be sufficient to seal these leaks.
 Duct sealing mastic or special adhesive foil tape should be used in its place.
-Duct mastic is a sticky material that can be purchased in tubs and can be applied on nearly all surfaces that can be reached using a paintbrush.
+Duct mastic is a sticky material that can be purchased in tubs and applied on nearly all surfaces that can be reached using a paintbrush.